Jared-Chang/MyDevTools/README.md

 # MyDevTools
-to backup my dev environmental settings and toolls
+to backup my dev environmental settings and tools